-NBA Rumors: Lakers’ Soap Opera Continues With Jeanie Buss, Magic, Rob Pelinka
+NBA Rumors: Lakers’ Soap Opera Continues With Jeanie Buss, Magic, & Rob Pelinka

 - NBA Rumors: Paul George Will Try To Join Los Angeles Lakers In Free Agency

 By taking the drastic step of remaking her front office in one fell swoop, Jeanie Buss has made a couple of things abundantly clear: she is running the Los Angeles Lakers, and she will lead the franchise in the way she sees fit.
-Bleacher Report reveals that at the end of the day, Jeanie Buss favors open communication and all-out loyalty to the Lakers more than anything else — including blood relations, as evidenced by the decision to fire her brother Jim.
+Bleacher Report reveals that at the end of the day, Jeanie Buss favors open communication and all-out loyalty to the Lakers more than anything else — including blood relations, as evidenced by the decision to fire her brother, Jim.

 Now that the dust has cleared on the sweeping management changes within the Los Angeles Lakers organization, there remains the work of putting together a winning basketball team.
 FanSided opines that Magic Johnson and Rob Pelinka have a “mess to clean up” with respect to the team’s roster.
 The Lakers have a nice core of young talent, but two recent moves that have been credited to Jim Buss and Mitch Kupchak are holding the team back: the signings of Luol Deng and Timofey Mozgov.

-Deng has severely underperformed, particularly given his bloated contract (four years, $72 million).
+Deng has severely underperformed, particularly given his bloated contract — four years, $72 million.
 The NBA was turned on its ear when it was announced that Buss and Kupchak also gave a four-year, $64 million deal to journeyman center Timofey Mozgov.
 Mozgov is averaging 7.4 points and 4.9 rebounds per game for Los Angeles, and those numbers are very near his career averages.
 Mozgov is essentially a decent backup center, but Buss and Kupchak inexplicably broke the bank to sign him.
 Now, Magic Johnson will be tasked with minimizing the damage caused by these failed acquisitions.

 Because of the Lakers’ history and location in one of the world’s leading media markets, NBA rumors will continue to follow the team’s every move.
-However, this is an especially critical time for the franchise with the front office and player roster both in transition.
+However, this is an especially critical time for the franchise with the front office and a player roster both in transition.
 The Lakers aren’t winning on the basketball court right now, but they may be leading the NBA in drama and intrigue.

 [Featured Image by Danny Moloshok/AP Images]